dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 * A special ``nil`` value represents non-existent value
 * Any value that is not ``false`` or ``nil`` is true
 * The result of logical ``and`` and logical ``or`` is not true or false; these operators select one of the values
+* ``'~='`` is not equals operator and ``'..'`` is string concatenation operator
 * Lua has some nice syntactic sugar for tables and functions
 * A Lua script is called a chunk - and is the unit of compilation in Lua
+* The Lua stack is a heap allocated structure - and you can think of Lua as a library that manipulates this stack
 * Lua functions can be yielded from and resumed later on, i.e., Lua supports coroutines
 * Lua is single threaded but its VM is small and encapsulated in a single data structure - hence each OS thread can be given its own
   Lua VM
 * Lua's error handling is based on C setjmp/longjmp, and errors are caught via a special function call mechanism
 * Lua has a meta mechanism that enables a DIY class / object system with some syntactic sugar to make it look nice
+* Lua supports operator overloading via 'meta' methods
 * You can create user defined types in C and make them available in Lua
-* Lua supports operator overloading via 'meta' methods
-* The Lua stack is a heap allocated structure - and you can think of Lua as a library that manipulates this stack
 * Lua compiles code to bytecode before execution
+* Lua bytecode is not publicly documented and changes from one Lua version to another; moreover the binary dump of the bytecodes is not portable across architectures and also can change between versions
 * Lua's compiler is designed to be fast and frugal - it generates code as it parses, there is no intermediate AST construction
 * Like C, Lua comes with a very small standard library - in fact Lua's standard library is just a wrapper for C standard library plus some basic utilities for Lua